 We also include some measures of political institutions.
 The theory predicts that the inclusiveness of political institutions is one of the key factors shaping investments in state capacity.
 As in the case of war, we should thus consider the incidence of inclusive institutions in the past.
 Accordingly, we measure the share of years from 1800 (or independence) to 1975 that a country was democratic (as defined by a strictly positive value of the polity2 variable in the Polity IV data set).
-Given the discussion in Section 4 of differences across democratic institutions, we also measure the share of years raises taxes to spend on a mixture of transfers to the ruler and productivity-enhancing public goods.
-Spending on public goods increases future tax revenues.
-Weak states where rulers have short time horizons spend too little on productive public goods, while strong states where rules have too much security of tenure blunt accumulation incentives.
+Given the discussion in Section 4 of differences across democratic institutions, we also measure the share of years the country was a parliamentary democracy.